reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 Scheduling is the process of executing a piece of logic at a specifuc time in future.
 Scheduled jobs are a piece of business logic that should run on a scheduled basis.
 Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.

-In this tutorial, we'll illustrate how the Spring @Scheduled annotation can be used to configure and schedule tasks.
+In this article, we will illustrate how to configure and run scheduled jobs in Spring Boot applications.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springcloudwatch" %}
+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-scheduler" %}

 ## Creating the Spring Boot Application for Scheduling